The Merchant's House Marlborough

 HERITAGE HIGHLIGHTS: 17th century Panelled Chamber

-Over the next 5 decades Bayly and his descendents created a richly decorated house, with colourful wall paintings, panelled rooms, and an impressive oak staircase.
+Over the next five decades, Bayly and his descendants created a richly decorated house, with colourful wall paintings, panelled rooms, and an impressive oak staircase.

 The Dining Room has a striking decorative scheme of vertical stripes running from floor to ceiling.
 The design dates to 1665 but was hidden under later wall-coverings for centuries and was only revealed in 1991.
 The design is probably based on silk wall hangings that Thomas Bayly imported from the Netherlands.